 Online Sports Betting Sites In Indiana

 Although it was off the table at one point, mobile Indiana sports wagering is available across the state.
-As of now, there are only four online sportsbooks available in Indiana and those are BetRivers, DraftKings, FanDuel, and BetAmerica.
-But two more will soon be joining the mix.
+As of now, there are six online sportsbooks available in Indiana and those are BetRivers, DraftKings, FanDuel, BetAmerica, BetMGM, and PointsBet.
+But more will soon be joining the mix.

 BetRivers is powered by Rush Street Gaming, which has a partnership with French Lick Casino.
 DraftKings operates through a partnership with Ameristar Casino Hotel East Chicago.